 Later on Saturday afternoon we taught the Mitchells, a part-member family with an unbaptized child, Isabella, who has expressed a desire to be baptized.
 We taught the Restoration using a Rubik's cube to help demonstrate for Isabella, but I just really felt a lot of Christlike love for the nonmember father, Brother Mitchell.
 When we asked him why he wanted to start taking the lessons again, he said something along the lines of, "Well, I've been going to church and hearing a lot about eternal families and if this is all true, I don't want me and my family to be left out.
 I want to be with them forever."
 We're teaching a family!

-I counted a few weeks back and the grand total was
+The infamous "tie wall" of the Snohomish apartment.
+I counted a few weeks back and the grand total was about 475 ties. |

-Tie Exhibits
+Tie Exhibits |

 I have been working a lot on the essays President Bonham asked me to write as an opportunity to reflect on my mission experience, and I tell ya, I've learned a lot.
 And I've grown a lot.
 I've got lots of goals to work on when I get home!